 Efficiency is an essential criterion of practical shell scripting, and a fundamental aspect of this is the skill of storing command output into a variable to use later.
-Whether you are an advance or novice Bash programmer, mastering this technique is essential.
+Whether you are an advanced or novice Bash programmer, mastering this technique is essential.
 This article will explore the process to store command output to the Bash variable.
 So without further delay, let’s start!

 Syntax to Store Command Output to Variables in Bash Script

 When you execute a command, you can print the output on the terminal, or you can save the output to a variable in Bash Script.
-To store the command output in a variable, use the following syntax
+To store the command output in a variable, use the following syntax:

 var=$(COMMAND)